acep-uaf/WEC-GRID/README.md

 # WEC-GRID
-WEC-GRID is a Python library for simulating Wave Energy Converter on PSSe
+WEC-GRID is a Python library for simulating Wave Energy Converter on Power Grid simulators (PSS®E & PyPSA)

-new feat

 ## Installation